-PRAd 0101 - Introduction to Recreation (3)
+PRAd 0101 - introduction to Recreation (3)

 A study of the general concepts of recreation including definitions, history, legal basis, current development, and present importance of recreation in our society.
 Management and Administration of Parks and Recreation organizations is also examined.
 Laboratory work introduces the students to a number of recreation experiences.
+2 lec.
+4 lab.